-Endurance testing is a testing technique, where a system is tested with a load extended over a significant amount of time, to analyze the behavior of the system under sustained use.
+Endurance Testing is defined as a software testing type, where a system is tested with a load extended over a significant amount of time, to analyse the behaviour of the system under sustained use.

-Endurance Testing is testing of an application or software with a significant load extended over a long period of time, to evaluate how the system behaves under sustained use.
+Endurance Testing means testing of an application or software with a significant load extended over a long period of time, to evaluate how the system behaves under sustained use.

 This type of testing is performed at the last stage of performance run cycle.
 It ensures that the application is capable enough to handle the extended load without any deterioration of response time.